EricRBomb/Godot-4-Tolk-Screenreader/README.md

 # Standalone

-The script and needed DLLS to make it work to add to another project.
+The script and needed DLLS to make it work in another project

+# About

 This allows sending to a variety of screen readers using TOLK: https://github.com/dkager/tolk